charroux/CodingWithKubernetes/README.md

 ```
 Notice the type set to ClusterIP.
 A Kubernetes Service is an abstraction which defines a logical set of Pods running somewhere in the cluster, that all provide the same functionality.
 When created, each Service is assigned a unique IP address (also called clusterIP).
 This address is tied to the lifespan of the Service, and will not change while the Service is alive.

-## How the frontend can reache the backend ?
+## Service discovery: how the frontend can reache the backend ?

 Kubernetes supports 2 primary modes of finding a Service - environment variables and DNS (Domain Name Server).
 The former works out of the box while the latter requires the CoreDNS cluster addon.